GowthamChowta/Imagecaptioning/README.md

 Give an image, generate an automatic caption for the image.

 ### Model:
-Enoder - Resnet50 with image net weights
+Enoder - Resnet50 with image net weights <br>
 Decoder - LSTM and dense layer